Shrimp and Chinese Vegetable Stir-Fry

 Step 2

-• Heat the oil in a wok or large skillet over high heat and sauté the mushrooms, onion, garlic and ginger for 2 minutes, or until beginning to soften.
+• Heat oil in a wok or large skillet over high heat.
+Add mushrooms, onion, garlic and ginger and sauté for 2 minutes, or until beginning to soften.

 Step 3

-• Add stir fry vegetables for 2 min, then add shrimp for another 3 minutes.
+• Add stir-fry vegetables and cook for an additional 2 min.
+Add shrimp and cook for another 3 minutes.

 Step 4

 • Whisk together oyster sauce, soy sauce and sesame oil in a small bowl.
-Add to stir-fry mixture and continue to cook for 1 more minute.
+Add to stir-fry mixture and cook stirring for 1 more minute.

 Step 5

-• Add rice and green onions and toss to combine.
+• Add rice and green onions to skillet and toss to combine and heat through.
+Garnish with sesame seeds.

 Recipe Tip

-For a vegetarian option, simply omit the shrimp or replace it with firm tofu.
+For a vegetarian option, simply omit the shrimp or replace with firm tofu.

 Chinese-Style Stir-Fry